cjmcdonald42/mxMoodle/docs/SECURITY.md

 # Security Policy
 Only the most recent version of this code is maintained and supported.
-Currently, our production server runs Moodle 3.11 with [mxMoodle v3.3](https://github.com/mxschool/mxMoodle/releases/tag/v3.3)
+Our production server runs Moodle 3.11 with mxMoodle v3.4.

 ## Reporting security problems
 **Do not create an issue to report a security problem.**